Where Are Crocs Made?

 They, therefore, did what most companies do once they’ve gained enough momentum: moved their core operations overseas.
 Going global with their manufacturing process has allowed Crocs to minimize their overhead and maximize their bottom line.

-Over the years, Crocs has maintained factories in quite a few international locations, including Vietnam, Indonesia, Romania, Bosnia-Herzegovina, and Argentina.
 However, the bulk of production has historically been carried out in Mexico, Italy, and China.

 Most of the best-reviewed and longest-lasting Crocs purchased in the past couple of decades appear to have come from the former two countries.
 Alas, this is no longer the case.